xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/resources/system_prod.conf.md

 Finally, the node section sets parameters for the node, such as `db-sync-write`, which specifies whether a write with rocksdb should be synchronized, and `event-log`, which enables or disables event logging and sets the indexing mode for events.

-Overall, this configuration file is an important part of the Alephium project, as it sets various parameters that affect the behavior of different components of the project.
+Overall, this configuration file is an important part of the Oxygenium project, as it sets various parameters that affect the behavior of different components of the project.
 Developers can modify these parameters to customize the behavior of the project to their needs.

 Example usage: